SATIADENNIS/dev.graphene.works/docs/api/often-used-calls.rst

    :depth: 3

 ------------

 Overview
 ==================

 Some API calls that are most interesting for exchanges and gateways are listed in the following table.
-They are compared to their corresponding API calls in BitShares 1.0.
+They are compared to their corresponding API calls in Graphene 1.0.

 We will now take a look at some sample ouputs for some of the API calls in the table above.
 We recommend to read the following articles:

 * :ref:`blockchain-objects-ids`
 * :ref:`wallet-api-calls`